-Challenging the council's decision
+Challenging a council's homelessness decision

 If the council has made the wrong decision about your homeless application, you can normally ask them to review it.
 You can usually stay in your temporary accommodation while the review is carried out.